huggingface/huggingface_hub/docs/source/en/guides/inference.md

 asyncio.run(main())
 ```

+You might wonder why using [`InferenceClient`] instead of OpenAI's client?
+There are a few reasons for that:
+1. [`InferenceClient`] is configured for Hugging Face services.
+You don't need to provide a `base_url` to run models on the serverless Inference API.
+You also don't need to provide a `token` or `api_key` if you machine is already correctly logged in.
+2. [`InferenceClient`] is tailored for both Text-Generation-Inference (TGI) and `transformers` frameworks, meaning you are assured it will always be on-par with the latest updates.
+3. [`InferenceClient`] is integrated with our Inference Endpoints service, making it easier to launch an Inference Endpoint, check its status and run inference on it.
+Check out the [Inference Endpoints](./inference_endpoints.md) guide for more details.

 <Tip>

 `InferenceClient.chat.completions.create` is simply an alias for `InferenceClient.chat_completion`.
 Check out the package reference of [`~InferenceClient.chat_completion`] for more details. `base_url` and `api_key` parameters when instantiating the client are also aliases for `model` and `token`.
 These aliases have been defined to reduce friction when switching from `OpenAI` to `InferenceClient`.